-Under the direction of Johannes Kraak, the centre of excellence dedicated to sustainability creates knowledge through its research activities, shares that knowledge through training, and helps spread best practices among companies.
+Under the direction of Johannes Kraak, the research centre dedicated to sustainability creates knowledge through its research activities, shares that knowledge through training, and helps spread best practices among companies.

-As a Centre of Excellence, we aim to be a catalyst for sustainable business practices and work towards a better, more sustainable world.
+As a research centre, we aim to be a catalyst for sustainable business practices and work towards a better, more sustainable world.

 We do this through transformational research and education – by producing work that is relevant to academics and practitioners, by working and collaborating across disciplines and by engaging broadly across sectors.
 We create knowledge and leaders that enable sustainable business practices.